seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 See that Claudio
 Be executed by nine to-morrow morning:
 Bring him his confessor, let him be prepared;
-For that’s the utmost of his pilgrimage.
+For that's the utmost of his pilgrimage.

 *Exit Provost*